compiler-research/compiler-research.github.io/_posts/2026-06-10-creating-teaching-materials-xeus-cpp-final.md

 This benchmark adds two vectors with 10 million elements each into a third one.
 This is done 3 times using different methods.

 - The first one is a basic CPU only demonstration.
 The time is around 21 ms.
 - The second example is using the GPU but with only 1 thread per block.
 We can see that this is slower compared to the first one.
-This is a very unoptimised way to use the device.
+This is a very unoptimized way to use the device.
 - The third method is now a lot faster than the other 2.
 We make each block use 256 threads which speeds up the time by a lot - around 2 milliseconds.

 <img src="/images/blog/cuda-vs-cpu-benchmark.png" alt="Benchmarked comparison of CUDA vs the CPU" style="max-width: 70%; height: auto; display: block; margin: 0 auto;">